skarlekar/fargate-patterns/README.md

 $ EXPORT S3_BUCKET_ARN=arn:aws:s3:::your-bucket-name

 #### Create Lambda
-# Create the policies and roles required for the lambda to invoke the Fargate task
+Create the policies and roles required for the lambda to invoke the Fargate task.

+This will create a new role called my-run-task-lambda-role.
+Verify that the role is created through the IAM section of the AWS console.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTQ1NTA3ODEsLTkyMDAzNzE4OCwtND
+eyJoaXN0b3J5IjpbLTE1NDQ5MTE3MjQsLTkyMDAzNzE4OCwtND
 c3NjI0NzI3LDE3MDE0NDAxNzMsNjg3NDA1Njc5LDI3NTk0MDAy
 NSw3MTczODQ1Myw2NTU5MDI1MTEsLTIxMDkwNTAxNDgsNTU2MD
 gzNDE4LC0xNDQ3NjAyMDMsMTM0NjYzNTkzMiwtMTMyNTcyMTYw